ProvableHQ/leo/documentation/cli/02b_abi.md

 ## Checking compatibility with an ABI

 Pass `--satisfies <FILE>` to check whether the input program's public interface is a superset of an interface standard, instead of printing its ABI.
-The standard is a `.abi.json` file:
+The standard is a JSON file containing an ABI (such as one produced by `leo abi` or `leo build`):

 ```bash
 leo abi token.aleo --satisfies token_standard.abi.json